Philadelphia-Lawyers-for-Social-Equity/PA_Expunger/platform/docket_parser/src/docket_parser/Text extraction.md

 - `ET` Ends text block.
 - `Tj` Shows a string of characters.
 - `TJ` Shows a string of characters, allowing for horizontal position adjustments between characters.
+These horizontal spacing adjustments are used for one of two reasons in these documents:
+  - Positive adjustments (to the left) are exclusively used for [kerning], moving characters closer together when appropriate.
+  - Negative adjustments (to the right) are exclusively used for adding space between words to achieve [fully justified alignment]

 pypdf does some processing of the content stream before passing its contents to our visitor function.
 For example, where the content stream has the bytes `[ (A) 35 ( COUNT) (Y) 17 (  ) ] TJ`,